vythaor/vythaor/README.md

 ## Hi there 👋
-## 👋 About Me
-🌟 Hi there!
-I'm Sherry, a **UX/UI designer** passionate about building intuitive, visually appealing applications.
+🌟 I'm Sherry, a **UX/UI designer** passionate about building intuitive, visually appealing applications.

 🎨 **UX/UI Design** – I create seamless user experiences that blend functionality with aesthetics.
 🖥️ **Front-end Development** – I bring designs to life using Vue.js, TailwindCSS, and more.